tambu85/misinfo_spread/README.md

 2. Create 2 directories in it: "plot" and "results"

-3. Set the parameters of the simulation in `launch_simulation`.
+3. Set the parameters of the simulation in `launch_simulation.R`.
 In particular the `type` represents the topology of network.
 The following the options are
    available: